 Assistant Conductor of the Richmond Symphony, Canadian-American conductor Daniel Myssyk was Music Director of the Montreal based Orchestre de chambre Appassionata from 2000 to 2016.
 A few years ago, he led his orchestra on its first American tour, which included two concerts in Richmond.
 The group also toured before enthused audiences in Ontario in January of 2014.

-In recent years, he has made appearances with Les Grands Ballets Canadiens, and the Lubbock Symphony Orchestra.
+In recent years, he has made critically acclaimed appearances with Les Grands Ballets Canadiens, and the Lubbock Symphony Orchestra, among others.
 In 2015, Myssyk made his debut in Guanajuato (Mexico) where he has been returning every season since, and also conducted the Michoacan State Orchestra.
-Upcoming return engagements will bring him back to Canada to conduct the Orchestre symphonique de Trois-Rivières and the Orchestre de la Francophonie.
+In 2019, return engagements have brought him back to Canada to conduct the Orchestre symphonique de Trois-Rivières and the Orchestre de la Francophonie.